The Coldest Winter (R)

 “And the people?”

 “They seem fine.
-We repaired a couple of windows and made sure the stables are warm enough for the horses, but all in all, everything is under control,” Faramir said.
+We repaired a couple of windows and made sure the stables are warm enough for the horses, but all in all, everything is under control,” said Faramir.

-“But you are cold, soaked and hungry,” Aragorn inquired.
+“But you are cold, soaked and hungry,” Aragorn surmised.

 The Steward really was an endearing sight where he now was standing, too far away from the fire to get warm, trying hard to be effective and so, sacrificing his own comfort.